paolaboscagin/paolaboscagin/README.md

 - 🌱 I’m currently doing my Master's degrees in Cognitive Neuroscience and Neurobiology, and I'm enrolled in a MicroMasters program in Statistics and Data Science at Massachusetts Institute of Technology (MIT).

 - 🔭 I’m currently working on [100 Days of Code](https://www.udemy.com/course/100-days-of-code).
-Next up: I will post my projects related to Python, R, Statistics, Data Science, Machine Learning, Computational Neuroscience, Neural Networks and Deep Learning, and Julia.

-- ⚡ Now resting my legs and letting my brain do its part.
+- ⚡ Next up: I will post my projects related to Python, R, Statistics, Data Science, Machine Learning, Computational Neuroscience, Neural Networks and Deep Learning, and Julia.

 <br/>